-At this year’s Fall Meeting, there will be a number of field trips that allow meeting attendees to explore New Orleans and the surrounding areas.
-Attendees will have an opportunity to explore scientific research being conducted in the region, learn about local sustainable technologies, and understand local ecological systems.
+Join a field trip at Fall Meeting to explore New Orleans and the surrounding area.
+You will have the opportunity to explore scientific research being conducted in the region, learn about local sustainable technologies, and understand local ecological systems.

 View dates, times, and costs below.